w3f/polguard/packages/config/CONFIG_GUIDE.md

 # Configuration Guide

-This guide explains how to configure the monitoring platform using YAML configuration files.
+This guide explains how to configure the monitoring polkadot using YAML configuration files.
 It references the monitors and handlers described in the [Monitors & Handlers Reference](./MONITORS.md).

 ## Configuration Structure